tm-a-t/telegram-bot-handbook/en/interaction/inline.md

 the selected result rather then all of them.
 For example, a music search bot may [add a song](../messages/sending#edit-media) to a sent message and not load all songs during the search.

-Here is a trick: You may edit a sent inline message only if it contains inline buttons.
+Here is a trick: a bot may edit a sent inline message only if it contains inline buttons.
 (Otherwise, the inline feedback update does not include the message ID.)

 ![BotFather setting to select a percent of incoming updates](/pictures/ru/inline-feedback.png)